Marcus Garvey: Trial: 1923

 The severity of the sentence—which was harsher than those given to similar crimes at the time—may have been a response to Garvey's antisemitic outburst.
-He felt that they and Catholic jurors had been biased because of their political objections to his meeting with the acting imperial wizard of the antisemitic and anti-Catholic Ku Klux Klan the year before.
 In 1928, Garvey told a journalist: "When they wanted to get me they had a Jewish judge try me, and a Jewish prosecutor.
 I would have been freed but two Jews on the jury held out against me ten hours and succeeded in convicting me, whereupon the Jewish judge gave me the maximum penalty."
 A decade later, however, in a New Jamaican editorial on 28 March 1933, he wrote: "The Jewish race is a noble one, and the Jew is only persecuted because he has certain qualities of progress that other people have not learnt", likened antisemitism to anti-Black persecution, and denounced Nazi racial intolerance.

-A week after the sentence, 2000 Garveyite protesters met at Liberty Hall to denounce Garvey's conviction as a miscarriage of justice.
+A week after the sentence, 2,000 Garveyite protesters met at Liberty Hall to denounce Garvey's conviction as a miscarriage of justice.
 However, with Garvey imprisoned, UNIA's membership began to decline, and there was a growing schism between its Caribbean and African-American members.
 From jail, Garvey continued to write letters and articles lashing out at those he blamed for the conviction, focusing much of his criticism on the NAACP.

 Out on bail: 1923–1925

-In September, appellate judge Martin Manton awarded Garvey bail for $15,000 − which UNIA was able to raise and post — while he appealed against his conviction.
+In September 1923, appellate judge Martin Manton awarded Garvey bail for $15,000 − which UNIA was able to raise and post — while he appealed against his conviction.
 At least temporarily a free man, Garvey toured the U.S., giving a lecture at the Tuskegee Institute.
 In speeches given during this tour he further emphasised the need for racial segregation through migration to Africa, calling the United States "a white man's country".
 He continued to defend his meeting with the KKK, describing them as having more "honesty of purpose towards the Negro" than the NAACP.
 Although he previously avoided involvement with party politics, for the first time he encouraged UNIA to propose candidates in elections, often setting them against NAACP-backed candidates in areas with high black populations.

 The American Negro has endured this wretch [Garvey] too long with fine restraint and every effort of cooperation and understanding.
 But the end has come.
 Every man who apologizes for or defends Marcus Garvey from this day forth writes himself down as unworthy of the countenance of decent Americans.
 As for Garvey himself, this open ally of the Ku Klux Klan should be locked up or sent home.

 — —Du Bois, in The Crisis, May 1924.